How to spot metabolic changes in horses.

 - Fat pockets, usually found on the tail head or around the shoulder blades near your saddle’s knee block.

-A simple blood draw and lab testing can give you loads of information!
+A simple blood draw and lab testing can give you loads of information.
+Not all horses with metabolic disorders look or act like they have a problem.
+Do the bloodwork!

 Remember, any change in your horse is a sign of something!
-Talk to your Veterinarian to determine why, and find out how to help your horse thrive again.
-And keep being a diligent, observant Groom as you take amazing care of your horses.
+Talk to your veterinarian to determine why, and find out how to help your horse thrive again.
+And keep being a diligent, observant horse owner as you take amazing care of your horses.